Tutti

 What are cinema lenses, and how do they differ from photo lenses?

 As the name implies, a cinema lens is built with filmmakers in mind.
-If you’re looking to enter a short film competition or wondering how to get corporate video clients, cinematic lenses are an absolute must.
+If you’re looking to enter a short film competition, UK film festival or wondering how to get corporate video clients, cinematic lenses are an absolute must.
 So, what makes them different from traditional photo lenses?

 Cinematic lenses are quite different to normal lenses are ideally suited to creating high quality film